-- USD offers a range courses in public interest law and policy.
-Our legal clinics, faculty-directed public interest centers, and various student organizations serve the wider San Diego community.
+- USD offers a range of courses in public interest law and policy.
+Our legal clinics, faculty-directed public interest centers and various student organizations serve the wider San Diego community.

 - 23 percent of students graduate with a public service cord, indicating 100 hours of pro bono service.

 The University of San Diego School of Law offers an array of convenient and effective recruiting programs to help you find the qualified candidates you seek.
-To develop your customized USD recruitment strategy, please email Career Services or call (619) 260-4529.
+To develop your customized USD recruitment strategy, please email Career and Professional Development or call (619) 260-4529.